zalenix/portaldocs/portal-sdk/templates/top-editscopeless-forms.md

 ## Changing forms to work without EditScopes

 Several new Azure controls are compatible with EditScope-backed controls.
+Adding editscope-less controls to an editscope-based form works the same way for all  editscope-less controls.
 This process specifies how to add the editscopeless **Name**  TextBox control from the `Fx/Controls/TextBox` module to an EditScope-based control.
+It uses the EngineV3 sample that is located at  `<dir>\Client\V1\Create\EngineV3\ViewModels.ts`.
+The  control is also included in the working sample located at  [https://df.onecloud.azure-test.net/#blade/SamplesExtension/SampleMenuBlade/createengine](https://df.onecloud.azure-test.net/#blade/SamplesExtension/SampleMenuBlade/createengine).

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.

-This procedure uses the EngineV3 sample that is located at  `<dir>\Client\V1\Create\EngineV3\ViewModels.ts`.
-The  control is also included in the working sample located at  [https://df.onecloud.azure-test.net/#blade/SamplesExtension/SampleMenuBlade/createengine](https://df.onecloud.azure-test.net/#blade/SamplesExtension/SampleMenuBlade/createengine).

-For more information about the create engine, see [portalfx-create-engine-sample.md](portalfx-create-engine-sample.md).

 1. Import modules